 1. Boosts Immune System

 Green tea is rich in antioxidants, which help to protect the body against oxidative stress and free radicals.
 Ginger, on the other hand, has antimicrobial properties that can help fight infections.
 Together, they enhance the immune system’s ability to fend off illnesses, making it particularly beneficial during cold and flu season.
-This connects to the broader world of green tea ginger.

 2. Enhances Digestion